umgbhalla/dotfiles/.config/install/doc/freebsd.md

 We will be partitioning our disk with ZFS.
 Select `Auto (ZFS)` to partition with ZFS.

 - Change the swap size to be twice the size of ram.
-For example, if I have 16 GB, this will be 32GB.
+Usually 30 GB is more than enough.
   ```
-  32g
+  30g
   ```
 - Verify that the partition scheme is `GPT`, and either `(BIOS + UEFI)` or `(UEFI)`.
 - Change the pool type to stripe, and select your disk you want FreeBSD to be installed on (usually this is named `ada0`).
+- Optionally, you can encrypt disks and encrypt swap.
+I would recommend these as there's no such thing as being too secure.
+If you choose to encrypt your disk(s) and or swap, you will need to create a encryption password which will be required on each boot.
 - Proceed with installation to begin the base system installation process, as well as the ports tree.

 #### Password <a name="password"></a>